 Zaca Mesa Winery & Vineyards was founded in 1973 by John Cushman and five friends, who purchased the property the year prior.
 As the third winery established in Santa Barbara County, experimentation was an integral part of Zaca Mesa’s early days.
-Several different varieties were planted to see which grapes would be the most suited to the estate’s unique terroir.
+Several different varieties were planted to see which grapes would be the best suited to the estate’s unique terroir.
 After many trials, Zaca Mesa’s first winemaker, Ken Brown, planted Syrah in 1978, establishing Zaca Mesa as the first to plant Syrah in Santa Barbara County.
-This block of Syrah remains the oldest Syrah block on the Central Coast, now known as the Black Bear Block.
+This block of Syrah remains the oldest Syrah block on the Central Coast and is now known as the Black Bear Block.

 Years later, Zaca Mesa produced the first Central Coast wine to achieve a Wine Spectator Top Ten at #6, the 1993 Zaca Mesa Syrah, created by Winemaker Daniel Gehrs.
-It became the wine of choice at the White House on February 1, 1996, for the French President Jacques Chirac at the official State Dinner.
+It became the wine of choice at the White House on February 1, 1996 for the French President Jacques Chirac at the official State Dinner.

-As a pioneer in Santa Barbara County, Zaca Mesa has been a training ground for many great winemakers, earning the moniker of Zaca University and further establishing Zaca Mesa as a renowned producer of estate-grown Central Coast wines.
+As a pioneer in Santa Barbara County, Zaca Mesa has been a training ground for many great winemakers, earning the moniker “Zaca University” and further establishing Zaca Mesa as a renowned producer of estate-grown Central Coast wines.
 Continuing Zaca Mesa’s legacy today is Winemaker Kristin Bryden, who became head winemaker in 2016.
 Along with Assistant Winemaker Randy Gardenhire, Bryden takes a hands-on, artisanal approach to crafting quality wines that reflect Zaca Mesa’s unique site.